xiaopeng163/learn-k8s-from-scratch/source/api-server-pod/pod.rst

 - Won't receive traffic from a service until it succeeds
 - On failure, remove Pod from load balancing
 - Applications that temporarily can't respond to a request
-- Prevents users from seeting errors
+- Prevents users from seeing errors

 type of Diagnostic Checks for Probes